Massachusetts Clean Energy Internship Program Prospective Intern Information

 8. How many interns will be selected?

-The final number of interns will be determined by successful matches between the host employers and applicants.
-MassCEC has allocated enough funds to place up to 100 interns at host employers for this session.
-Stipend subsidies for employers from MassCEC are available on a first-come, first-serve basis until MassCEC has committed the funds allocated to the program.
+The final number of interns will be determined by successful matches between the Host Employers and applicants.
+MassCEC is able to support stipends for approximately 250 interns at Host Employers for this session.
+Stipend subsidies for employers from MassCEC are available on a first-come, first-served basis until MassCEC has committed the funds allocated to the program.
 After total allocation of funds, employers may still access the database of candidates and offer paid or unpaid internships at the employer’s discretion.

 9. What paperwork is required for a student to participate?